-'''

-export-code empty dequeue enqueue in SML

-module-name Example file $ISABELLE-TMP/example.ML

-'''

-resulting in the following code:
+export\code empty dequeue enqueue in SML module\name Example resulting in the following code:

-The export-code command takes a space-separated list of constants for which code shall be generated; anything else needed for those is added implicitly.
+The export\code command takes multiple constants for which code shall be generated; anything else needed for those is added implicitly.
 Then follows a target language identifier and a freely chosen module name.
-A file name denotes the destination to store the generated code.
-Note that the semantics of the destination depends on the target language: for SML, OCaml and Scala it denotes a file, for Haskell it denotes a directory where a file named as the module name (with extension .hs) is written: